The Beat 99.9 FM

 The Beat 99.9 FM is a Lagos based English-language radio station centered on music, information and the Nigerian entertainment industry.

+History

 The station started broadcasting on July 1, 2003.
 It also produces Beat TV, a YouTube channel.
 It was the first African radio station to get verified on Twitter.

+Olisa Adibua was the director of programs until 2019.
+In 2020 Tolu Oniru- Demuren became the acting Program Director.

 A similar station, The Beat 97.9 FM, operates in Abuja.